 Why isn't a tunnel under the Straits of Mackinac the best solution?

-Doesn't Michigan depend on Line 5 for oil, and doesn’t the U.P. need Line 5 for propane?
+Doesn't Michigan depend on Line 5 for oil and propane?

-Groundwork was central to focusing attention on the environmental and economic risk posed by Line 5 and organized the first big protest gathering at the Mackinac Straits in 2013, with international environmental leader Bill McKibben.
-We have remained involved, helping form three influential advocate groups—Oil & Water Don’t Mix, Great Lakes Business Network, and Friends of Mackinac Bridge—authoring a widely quoted whitepaper “Canadian Profits, Michigan Risk,” organizing opposition in the Upper Peninsula and meeting with state legislators.
+For more than a decade, Groundwork has been central to focusing attention on the environmental and economic risk posed by Line 5, as well as on secure energy supply alternatives.
+We organized the first big protest gathering at the Mackinac Straits in 2013, with international environmental leader Bill McKibben.
+We have remained deeply involved ever since, by: